dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/howto-publish-subscribe.md

 ## Step 3: Publish a topic

-To publish a topic you need to run an instance of a Dapr sidecar to use the pubsub Redis component.
+To publish a topic you need to run an instance of a Dapr sidecar to use RabbitMQ component.
 You can use the default Redis component installed into your local environment.

 Start an instance of Dapr with an app-id called `orderprocessing`: